Thin Lizard Dawn: Afterwards

 Dave Berk plays multiple instruments and is a music producer, and has led bands that have appeared at the Anguilla and Philippine Jazz Festivals.
+He also founded Brooklyn based property management company www.prorealtyusa.com in 2005 and his team manages over 800 units across the NYC Metro Region.

 Original bassist Ken Fermaglich moved into the business side of music, working with The Agency Group in New York.